Python-for-HPC/ramba/README.md

 - run: python setup.py install

 # Usage
-Ramba is intended to be a drop-in replacement for Numpy.
-To use Ramba, simply import ramba instead of Numpy (see [Example](#example) above).
+Ramba is intended to be a drop-in replacement for NumPy.
+To use Ramba, simply import ramba instead of NumPy (see [Example](#example) above).
 Most array construction and operations will work as is, but will be parallelized and distributed if possible.
 No special restructuring of code is necessary to use Ramba.
-As with Numpy, best performance usually comes from vector-style code using operations on whole arrays or slices of arrays.
+As with NumPy, best performance usually comes from vector-style code using operations on whole arrays or slices of arrays.
 Iteration through arrays using Python loops is not recommended.
-As this is the case for Numpy as well, good Numpy code should work well with Ramba, with some exceptions (e.g., reshape is not efficient in a distributed context;  see also [Numpy Compatibility](#numpy-compatibility)).
+As this is the case for NumPy as well, good NumPy code should work well with Ramba, with some exceptions (e.g., reshape is not efficient in a distributed context;  see also [NumPy Compatibility](#numpy-compatibility)).

 Ramba arrays are partitioned across all available workers.
 Whole array operations are run concurrently on all workers, typically on local data.
 If remote data is needed, this is detected and the necessary communications performed automatically.
 Operations are not typically exectured imediately.
 Rather, they are deferred, and multiple operations collected together, optimized and JIT-compiled into a single larger function, which is then executed on the workers.
 This serves 4 main purposes:
 1) allows fusion of operations so the array may be iterated fewer times,